bootpack/bootpack/docs/getting-started.md

 not Bootpack, and run `npm ci` from the folder containing `package.json`.

 In your own project, update package metadata, the README, and example links to match your site.
-Change both `target-branch: develop` entries in `.github/dependabot.yml` to your working branch (usually `main`), or remove those entries to use your repository's default branch.
-The validation workflow already runs on `develop`, `master`, and `main`; it does not publish or deploy anything.
+The validation workflow runs on `develop` and `main`; it does not publish or deploy anything.
+Bootpack does not include a Dependabot PR schedule.
+Run `npm outdated` and `npm audit` regularly and review dependency updates manually.

 Cloning Bootpack directly preserves its Git history and `origin` remote.
 Do not push your site's changes to that upstream.
 Create your own empty repository and